johannesegger/GetIt/docs/challenges/draw-triangle.md

     > The movement of the turtle still happens instantly, but now you can at least see that the position changes.
 1. Try to change the argument of `MoveInDirection` so that the turtle moves 200 steps to the left.
 1. Make yourself familiar with the commands `Turtle.RotateClockwise` and `Turtle.RotateCounterClockwise` by inserting multiple of them into your program and pausing execution between them.
 What's the physical unit of the methods' parameter?
 Kilograms?
 Seconds?
 Meters?
 1. Now try to move the turtle so that it walks along a triangle by alternately moving and rotating the turtle.
-A triangle that fits on the scene and is *equilateral* gives bonus points.
+A triangle that fits on the scene and is *regular* gives bonus points.
 Add some pauses to verify that everything works as expected.
 1. No matter how good you know turtles, you certainly didn't know that our turtle has a pen that can be turned on and off.
 The command to turn on the pen is `Turtle.TurnOnPen` and is simply invoked by appending `()` because it doesn't expect any parameters.
 However don't forget to finish the command with a semicolon `;`.
 Add the command before making the first move, run the program and be amazed by the fantastic triangle your turtle can draw.
 1. Nicely done!
-Now change the program to draw a square and then a equilateral pentagon (five sides with equal length and equal angle).
+Now change the program to draw a square and then a regular pentagon (five sides with equal length and equal angle).